Namratha8213/Dev-Rev-Women-s-Hackathon/README.md

 - This triggers the function that fetches sprint details using the DevRev endpoint.

 #### 3. Data Fetching and Validation
+- Initially, the system retrieves all issue details.
+From this data, it filters and identifies the issues associated with the sprint specified by the user, ensuring only relevant details are fetched.

 - The function collects sprint details, checking the provided Sprint ID and Slack Channel ID in the snap-in configuration.